Advertisement

 Related Article: 127k Nigerians studied in the UK as of 2022

 She also emphasised earlier that universities are facing financial losses from teaching UK students and research.
 The recent increase in international student numbers due to post-COVID-19 recovery is expected to decline this year as a result of heightened political resistance to migration and rising tuition fees in the UK.
 Evidence of financial strain on universities is becoming increasingly evident.
 A number of universities, such as the University of Aberdeen and Staffordshire University, have announced layoffs due to financial difficulties and unpredictable student enrolment trends.
-Strikes related to salary and retirement benefits have caused disruptions in higher education institutions throughout the country in the past few years.
+Strikes related to salary and Retirement benefits have caused disruptions in Higher Education institutions throughout the country in the past few years.

 The content on AskNigeria.com is given for general information only and does not constitute a professional opinion, and users should seek their own legal/professional advice.
 There is data available online that lists details, facts and further information not listed in this post, please complete your own investigation into these matters and reach your own conclusion.
+Images included with this information are not real, they are AI generated and are used for decorative purposes only.
+Our images are not depicting actual events unless otherwise specified.
 AskNigeria.com accepts no responsibility for losses from any person acting or refraining from acting as a result of content contained in this website and/or other websites which may be linked to this website.